Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Introduction

 The paper is organised as follows.
-In Section \ref{section:preliminaries}, we define hypergraphs and hyperedge replacement grammars.
-In Section \ref{section:chain}, we show how transformation monoids (permutation groups) can be modelled in HRGs using chain productions, which is used for proving upper bounds; this also provides some intuition behind the difference between repetition-free HRGs and general HRGs.
-In Section \ref{section:upper-bounds}, we prove Theorem \ref{theorem:upper_bounds} and one half of Theorem \ref{theorem:string-generating}, namely, that the problem stated there is in EXPTIME.
-In Section \ref{section:lower-bounds}, we prove Theorem \ref{theorem:lower_bound_EXPTIME}, Theorem \ref{theorem:lower_bound_NP}, and the hardness part of Theorem \ref{theorem:string-generating}.
-In Section \ref{section:conclusion}, we conclude.
+In \cref{section:preliminaries}, we define hypergraphs and hyperedge replacement grammars.
+In \cref{section:chain}, we show how transformation monoids and permutation groups can be modelled in HRGs using chain productions, which is used for proving upper bounds; this also provides some intuition behind the difference between repetition-free HRGs and general ones.
+In \cref{section:upper-bounds}, we prove upper bounds for the uniform membership problem.
+In \cref{section:lower-bounds}, we prove the tight lower bounds.
+In \cref{section:complexity-decision-problems}, we establish complexity results for various decision problems regarding HRGs, introducing, in particular, \emph{non-Parikh graph properties} and \emph{\EXPTIME{}-compatible graph properties}.
+In \cref{section:conclusion}, we conclude.